I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_coppsetsignalingcmddata.md

 Specifies the COPP_ImageAspectRatio_EN300294_Mask (0x00000007) constant that indicates that only the first 3 bits in the following <b>AspectRatioData1</b> member are valid.

-`AspectRatioChangeMask2`

-Specifies a value that indicates the valid bitfields in the following <b>AspectRatioData2</b> member.

-`AspectRatioChangeMask3`

-Specifies a value that indicates the valid bitfields in the following <b>AspectRatioData3</b> member.

 `AspectRatioData1`

 Specifies one of the following values from the <b>COPP_ImageAspectRatio_EN300294</b> enumeration type to indicate an ETSI EN 300 294 value.